 PUBLIC HEALTH, EDUCATION, RESEARCH

-Finally, you can pursue a career working in public health units, which can include various job descriptions.
+Finally, you can pursue a career working in public health units, which can include a variety of possible job descriptions.
 You can assist dentists in public health facilities, low-income neighbourhoods, hospitals, or schools.
 You can also pursue a career as an educator, either in public services or at post-secondary institutions like Cestar College, helping develop the next group of dental and health professionals.
 There are also opportunities available as a research assistant to help discover new technologies or methods that can be used in the field and improve all related services.

 Similar to military careers, salaries can range up to $46,000 a year with the above pathways.
 While less than potential salaries in private practice, there are a wide variety of opportunities here that may be more rewarding or engaging.